Children are our future

 (5/6 years old)

-As an IB PYP Candidate School, ISR and the Early Years department follows the IB Primary Years Programme.
+As an IB World School authorized for the PYP, ISR and the Early Years department follows the IB Primary Years Programme.
 Through an inquiry-based program, we encourage and foster the children to become global citizens who are; independent learners, risk-takers, inquirers, thinkers, communicators, and principled.
 The PYP transdisciplinary framework offers young students authentic opportunities to focus on key developmental abilities such as communication and self-management skills.
 The learning community values the early years as a time in which play is the primary driver for inquiry.
 Through play-based learning, children develop and nurture fundamental knowledge and skills.
 (Taken from the Inquiry through play document).
 Play involves choice, promotes agency, and provides opportunities to inquire into important concepts and personal interests.